 Making an Oval Embroidery Hoop Wreath

 An oval embroidery hoop can be used as the base for making a lovely wreath for any occasion.
-This is a guide about making an oval embroidery hoop wreath
+This is a page about making an oval embroidery hoop wreath

 I went looking today for a rattan or foam wreath at the local thrift store.
 I think what I found is much better.
 With some stuff I had and cool things I found, I was able to come up with this.
 The best thing about it was there is no other like it and I brought it in for under 5.00!